AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Multiple Document Interface
 ***************************

-All the windows that are part of the GPS environment are under control of what is commonly called a multiple document interface (MDI for short).
-This is a common paradigm on windowing systems, where related windows are put into a bigger window which is itself under control of the system or the windows manager.
+All windows that are part of the GPS environment are under control of what is commonly called a multiple document interface (MDI for short).
+This is a common paradigm on windowing systems, where related windows are put into a larger window which is itself under control of the system or the windows manager.

-This means that, by default, no matter how many editors, browsers, views, ... windows you have opened, your system will still see only one window (On Windows systems, the task bar shows only one icon).
-However, you can organize the GPS windows exactly the way you want, all inside the GPS main window.

-This section will show the various capacities that GPS provides to help you organize your workspace.
+By default, no matter how many editors, browsers, and views you opened, your system still only sees one window (on Windows systems, the task bar shows only one icon).
+However, you can organize the GPS windows precisely the way you want, all inside the GPS main window.
+This section describes the capacities GPS provides to help you do this.

 Window layout
 =============

-The desktop area is organized into various area.

-The most important distinction is that of the central area (which in general occupies the most space) and the side areas.
+The desktop is organized into various area.
+The most important distinction is between the central area (which usually occupies the most space) and the side areas.

-The central area is meant to contain the source editors (which in fact can only go into that area) as well as the bigger views like the browsers.
-The property of the central area is that its contents is preserved when switching perspectives (see below).

 Some windows in GPS area restricted to either the central or the side areas.

-Each of these areas can be further split into smaller area, as will be described below.
-They can contain any number of window, which are then organized into notebooks (with tabs that can show the names).
+Each of these areas can be further split into smaller areas, as described below.
+They can contain any number of windows, which are then organized into notebooks with tabs, possibly displaying names.

-Right-clicking on the tab displays a contextual menu that provides various capabilities, including showing the :guilabel:`Tabs location` and :guilabel:`Tabs rotation`.
-This allows you to display the tabs on any side of the notebook, and make them vertical if you want to save screen space.
+Right-clicking on a tab displays a contextual menu providing capabilities showing the :guilabel:`Tabs location` and :guilabel:`Tabs rotation`.
+This allows you to display the tabs on any side of the notebook or make them vertical if you want to save screen space.

+The central area can contain the source editors (which can only go there) as well as larger views like browsers.
+The contents of the central area is preserved when switching perspectives (see below).

 .. index:: MDI; selecting windows